finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

-## What's New - v1.53
+## What's New - v1.54
+- Game-Play: Show how many cards each player has in the scoreboard
-- Fix: Flip card in hand
+- Game-Play: Multiple hands in hand container
-- Fix: Move card from hand to stock
-- Fix: LAN Discovery

 ## Active Sprint
-- Game-Play: Show how many cards each player has in the scoreboard
 - Game-Play: Support multiple card selection
 - Game-Play: Pre-defined card zones/stacks
-- Game-Play: Multiple hands in hand container
+- Cards: Move card to zone, stack, or container (E)

 ## Backlog
-- Cards: Move card to zone, stack, or container (E)
 - Cards: Support more than 1 card face (Dual-Faced Cards)
 - Cards: Support multiple card backs
 - Game-Play: Allow cards to snap to each other/align on grid